 Around here, we've taken to referring to these little guys as "pudgy" chocolate chip cookies.
 This is not just because they'll make you pudgy if you eat too many (we can be honest here, right...?), but also because they actually bake up thick and pudgy.
 This pudginess makes their crumb amazingly soft and moist.
 Sinking your teeth into the first bite of these little guys is really quite addictive!

-1/4 teaspoon baking soda
+1/4 slightly rounded teaspoon baking soda

 1/4 teaspoon salt

-1/3 cup melted palm shortening/ghee or mild tasting coconut oil
+1/3 cup melted palm shortening, ghee or mild tasting coconut oil

-1/4 cup chocolate chips (such as Enjoy)
+1/4 cup mini chocolate chips (like Enjoy Life)

 2. In a large bowl, combine the almond flour, baking soda and salt until well blended.
-In a separate smaller bowl, combine the liquid ingredients.
+In a separate smaller bowl, whisk together the liquid ingredients.
 Blend well.

-4. Using a (measuring) tablespoon, scoop out slightly rounded amounts of cookie dough and tap it out of the spoon. ( I tap it on the bowl a few times,).
-Form a smooth, lightly packed ball with the dough.
-Place them on the cookie sheet at least two inches apart.
-Using two fingers, just barely tap down on the tops of the balls of dough.
+4. Using a (measuring) tablespoon, scoop out slightly rounded amounts of cookie dough and tap it out of the spoon.
+Gently form smooth, round balls with the cookie dough.
+Place them on the cookie sheet about two inches apart.
+Using two fingers, lightly press down on the tops of the balls of dough.
 REALLY, you barely have to press at all for the 'pudgy' style cookie, just enough to flatten the top a little.
 Place another cookie sheet under the one with the cookies.
 (This will help keep the bottoms from browning too fast.)

-Bake in a 350 degree oven for about 11- 12 Keep an eye on them though, as baking times will vary from oven to oven, as well as thickness and size of cookie.
+5. Bake 11- 12 minutes.
+Keep an eye on them toward the end of baking, as times will vary from oven to oven, as well as thickness and size of cookie.
 They should be light in color as shown in the picture, with some amount of browning on the edges and bottoms.
 Remove from oven and let cool for a few minutes before transferring.

-When cool enough, eat at least 4 of them before alerting others that they are finished.
+6. When cool enough, eat at least 4 of them before alerting others that they are finished.
 Allow everyone to be impressed with how selfless and giving you are when you split the remaining cookies evenly.
 But do this quickly because all chocolate chip cookies are best served warm and you don't want to give away your secret!

 When they are all gone, return to the top of this page and repeat!